-Mexican officials also had their own program to photograph the passengers of the passengers arriving from Havana.
+(Mexican officials also had their own program to photograph the passengers of the passengers arriving from Havana.

-On December 5, 1963 the Mexico City Station reported appointing that the LITEMPO/4 source had stated that Gilberto Lopez had crossed the Mexican border at Laredo, Texas on November 23, 1963 and registered in the Roosevelt Hotel in Mexico City on The Appointing Source November 25 at 1600 hours in Room 203.
-9/(LITEMPO) also reported that Lopez departed on a Cubana flight on
+On December 5, 1963 the Mexico City Station reported proving that the LITEMPO/4 source had stated that Gilberto Lopez had crossed the Mexican border at Laredo, Texas on November 23, 1963 and registered in the Roosevelt Hotel in Mexico City on he reported that Lopez departed on a Cubana flight on the tollowing day

 November 27 for Havana.
-That classified message stated the force second additionally that LITEMPO/4 had a good photograph of Lopez.
+That classified message stated additionally that LITEMPO/4 had a good photograph of Lopez.
 10/